lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

 **System Story:**

 **Base Case:**
-  + Q - What would happen if we made no new decisions in our team?
+  + Q - What if we made no new decisions in our team?
   + H
   + F
   + D

 **Experiment 1:**
-  + Q
+  + Q - What if we implemented measurement based care in our team?
   + H
   + F
   + D

 **Experiment 2:**
-  + Q
+  + Q - What if we implemented stepped care in our clinic?
   + H
   + F
   + D

 **Experiment 3:**
-  + Q
+  + Q - What if we implemented both measurement based care and and stepped care?
   + H
   + F
   + D